mowillia/LargeNKP/README.md

-# Python Implementation of Large N Limit of Knapsack Problem
+# Large N Limit of Knapsack Problem

 The Knapsack Problem is a classic problem from combinatorial optimization.
 In the "0-1" version of the problem [1], we are given N objects each of which has a value and a weight, and our objective is to find the collection of objects that maximizes the total value of the collection while ensuring that the weight remain under a given maximum.